Permafrost/Tundra/README.md

     * `$content` is a string, byte array, or input stream containing [XML], [JSON], or flat file content to be parsed.

+    * `$content.type` is the MIME media type that describes the format of the given `$content` data.
+For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.

+    * `$schema` is the fully-qualified name of the parsing schema to use when parsing `$content` to [XML] or Flat File content, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

+      Defaults to parsing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.

     * `$encoding` is an optional character set to use when `$content` is provided as a byte array or input stream to decode the contained text data.
       Defaults to the Java virtual machine [default charset].

-    * `$schema` is an optional input which determines whether to parse the content as [XML], [JSON], Flat File, and can have the following values:
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
-      * For [JSON] content specify the MIME media type "application/json"
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

-      Defaults to parsing `$content` as [XML], if no `$schema` is specified.

   * Outputs:
     * `$document` is the resulting IData document representing the parsed